MilohPadgett/SubmersibleDataLogger/README.md

 11. A small red LED on the Blue SD card reader module will turn on.
 This signified that the logger received the configuration and is setting up.
 Do NOT continue until this light turns off again.
 12. Once the Red LED turns off, the data logger will start its autonomous cycle.
 13. If you have chosen to set a start delay, the logger will enter this delay, otherwise it will start collecting data and writing it to the SD card.
-14. At this point, you may unplug the USB cable, and proceed with closing the data logger.
+14. At this point, you may unplug the USB cable, unplug the ST-link connecter cables, and proceed with closing the data logger.

 ### Preparing the Enclosure